CodeForFoco/codeforfoco.github.io/README.md

 TL;DR Contribution Workflow:

-1. [Fork][fork] this repository and Clone your fork locally.
+1. [Fork][fork] this repository and Clone your fork locally (be sure to do a `git submodule update --init --recursive` afterward as there is an external `Sass` dependency, and read [this](https://github.com/blog/2104-working-with-submodules) if you want more info).
 Afterward be sure to run `git submodule update --init --recursive` to ensure any third-party submodules are installed.
 1. Checkout a new branch on which to make your changes.
 1. Make edits.
 Try to match existing coding style.
 1. Test your changes.